 Spring Frittata Recipe

 I love the veggies that begin appearing in spring.
 The flavors are earthy, light, crisp and smell of fresh dirt.
 We still are enjoying root cellar type veggies such as onions, potatoes, and so on.
 Most likely the kind of leeks you will begin seeing in the coming weeks will be more of the wild variety, but they will provide even greater flavor to this dish than the larger ones you see in stores.
 Early in the spring season, the veggies we can make the most of are greens (especially micro), root veggies, and then early spring veggies such as asparagus and leeks.
 All of these make for beautiful frittatas that are perfect for an early spring brunch to celebrate the first day you can open the windows and let in that crisp earthy air, which is exactly what we did for this shoot.
+The best thing though is making an asparagus frittata with potatoes.
 We are sharing more about the gathering next week but wanted to first make sure you had a great recipe for your first weekend of March.

-To make the frittata you will need the following:
+To make the asparagus frittata you will need the following:

 1/2 cup heavy cream (I suggest grassfed heavy cream from the most local source.
 We get our’s from Shetlers here in Michigan)